Improving your upper body pulling strength is crucial if you want to maximize your potential as a wrestler.

 Ylinen, J., M. Julin, A. Rezasoltani, H. Virtapohja, H. Kautiainen, T. Karila, E. Malkia.
 Variations in muscle activation levels during traditional latissimus dorsi weight training exercises: An experimental study.
 Dynamic Medicine.
 3:4, 2004.

 And here are 2 additional conclusions on the same research paper from biomechanics genius, Chris Beardsley:

 He states that when you perform seated rows, it’s important to make sure you perform scapular retraction (pulling shoulder blades together toward spine).
 This has been shown in research to improve muscle activity.
 Additionally, he suggests that it’s likely helpful in improving overall shoulder health by increasing range of motion.

 “Whether you use chins or pull-ups is likely not going to make or break your training routine, so you should probably go with what you prefer or mix it up to prevent things getting stale.
 If pushed, the chin is probably slightly better because more weight can be used.”

 …I know this post isn’t about chinups, but I wanted to throw in some of the conclusions above because they’re relevant to strength training for wrestling.

 And here’s a nice graph Chris created that does a great job summarizing the results of the study:

-As you can see, the muscle activation in the seated row with retraction is highest in all muscles measured.
+As you can see, the muscle activation in the seated row with retraction is highest.

-In addition to the benefits above, the other thing I like about this study is that it measured muscle activity during a 10-second hold for each rep tested.
+In addition to the benefits above, the other thing I like about this study is that it measured muscle activity during a 10-second hold.
 While I don’t think a 10-second hold is necessary, I do like adding a hold for wrestlers because it improves their static strength.

 Importance of Static Strength